 To try to protect people from making the wrong choice over their defined benefits pension schemes, the regulator (FCA) sets down strict rules for financial advisers to follow when dealing with potential pension transfers:

 They must assess each enquiry on a case-by-case basis, starting from the assumption that a transfer is the wrong decision.
 Only in rare circumstances, such as a life-shortening diagnosis with no spouse or dependents to look after, might it be considered suitable to transfer such a pension.

-You can talk to a case assessor from Get Claims Advice to help find out!
-We offer a FREE initial assessment to anybody with concerns – it could be that you can make a claim on a No Win – No Fee* basis!
+You can talk to a case assessor from Spencer Churchill Claims Advice to help find out!
+We offer a FREE initial assessment to anybody with concerns – it could be that you can make a claim with no upfront costs!

 Please note: No Win – No Fee*: Successful claims made through Spencer Churchill Claims Advice are subject to the Success Fee, charged as per your terms of business and engagement letter of any monies awarded to the claim.
 Clients have a 14 day “Cooling-Off” period during which time they may cancel at any time without charge.
 After this time, cancellation will result in the application of the Cancellation Fee.

 *Figures calculated before deduction of Success Fee and taxes